-- 9.1.5 Baroness Kinnock, Vice Chair of the APPG on Sudan and South Sudan69, speaking with the Telegraph in an article dated, 9 January 2013, noted that the Waging Peace report (The Danger of returning home: The perils facing Sudanese immigrants when they go back to Sudan', September 2012) '... had established that there was infiltration by Sudanese agents [in the UK].'
-Quoting Ms Kinnock, the article further explained: "It makes it clear that the Sudanese government is spying on Sudanese individuals in the UK.' - 9.1.6 A more recent Waging Peace report, The Long Arm of the Sudanese Regime: How the Sudanese National Intelligence and Security Service monitors and threatens Sudanese nationals who leave Sudan', September 2014, similarly referred to cases of alleged spying by Sudanese officials in the UK.
+- Quoting Ms Kinnock, the article further explained: "It makes it clear that the Sudanese government is spying on Sudanese individuals in the UK."
+77 - 9.1.6 A more recent Waging Peace report, The Long Arm of the Sudanese Regime: How the Sudanese National Intelligence and Security Service monitors and threatens Sudanese nationals who leave Sudan', September 2014, similarly referred to cases of alleged spying by Sudanese officials in the UK.
 In the case of Ms A, her testimony noted that following her detention at Khartoum airport, she was shown photos of her meeting with a friend belonging to the Justice and Equality Movement at a coffee shop in Shepherd's Bush, London.
-She was also shown a photo of herself attending a Sudan Revolutionary Front event in London, which her friend in JEM had also attended.71 - 9.1.7 This case appeared also to be reported by the Telegraph on 20 October 2014, who referred to a Saira Ahmed (not her real name), who claimed she was detained at Khartoum airport and shown pictures of a meeting she had in Starbucks near a shopping centre in Shepherds Bush, London.
-72 - 9.1.8 Another testimony provided in the 2014 Waging Peace report was that of Mr V, a senior member of the Sudanese opposition in the UK.
+She was also shown a photo of herself attending a Sudan Revolutionary Front event in London, which her friend in JEM had also attended.78 - 9.1.7 This case appeared also to be reported by the Telegraph on 20 October 2014, who referred to a Saira Ahmed (not her real name), who claimed she was detained at Khartoum airport and shown pictures of a meeting she had in Starbucks near a shopping centre in Shepherds Bush, London.
+79 - 9.1.8 Another testimony provided in the 2014 Waging Peace report was that of Mr V, a senior member of the Sudanese opposition in the UK.
 According to Mr V, there had been a marked increase in Sudanese intelligence monitoring in the UK in recent years.
 As Mr V explained: